Codsall conveyancing FAQs

 Some conveyancing solicitors in Codsall carry out the conveyancing on an hourly rate others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed fee basis, with no nasty surprises.
+Your conveyancing solicitor will work on a fixed fee basis, with no nasty surprises.
 Your conveyancing quote will set out exactly what the fees and disbursements will be when your move goes through.

 If, for any reason at all, your move does not go ahead, you are covered by our No Move, No Fee guarantee.